ministryofjustice/opg-sirius-supervision-finance-hub/adrs/00028-working-days.md

 ## Decision

-There are a number of libraries and APIs we could use but the simplest is to use the Gov.uk Bank Holidays API.
+There are a number of libraries and APIs we could use but the simplest is to use the [Gov.uk Bank Holidays API]((https://www.gov.uk/bank-holidays.json)).
 This requires no authentication, serves simple JSON, and is reliably updated.
 We can improve performance by caching the data, and for that we can utilise our existing in-memory caching used for storing user data.

 ## Consequences